WillBao33/miniGPT/model/README.md

 - Two `LayerNorm` layers
 - Residual connections for stability

-> 🧠 *Your understanding*: "Block is attention + feedforward, with layer norms applied and residuals used to avoid vanishing gradients."
+> 🧠 *My understanding*: "Block is attention + feedforward, with layer norms applied and residuals used to avoid vanishing gradients."

 ---